Greenock: Fishing villages, harbours and shipbuilding

 The coast of Greenock formed a broad bay with three smaller indentations: the Bay of Quick was known as a safe anchorage as far back as 1164.
 To its east, a sandy bay ran eastwards from the Old Kirk and the West Burn as far as Wester Greenock castle.
 The fishing village of Greenock developed along this bay, and around 1635 Sir John Schaw had a jetty built into the bay which became known as Sir John's Bay.
 In that year he obtained a Charter raising Greenock to a Burgh of Barony with rights to a weekly market.
 Further east, Saint Laurence Bay curved round past the Crawfurd Barony of Easter Greenock to Garvel (or Gravel) Point.
-When a pier (or dyke) was built making the bay an important harbour, the fishing village of Cartsdyke gained the alternative name of Crawfurdsdyke.
+When a pier (or dyke) was built making the bay an important harbour, the fishing village of Cartsdyke gained the alternative name of Craufurdsdyke.
 In 1642 it was made into the Burgh of Barony of Crawfurdsdyke, and part of the ill-fated Darien Scheme set out from this pier in 1697.
 Its town was named Cartsburn.

 The fishing trade grew prosperous, with barrels of salted herring exported widely, and shipping trade developed.
 As seagoing ships could not go further up the River Clyde, the Glasgow merchants including the Tobacco Lords wanted harbour access but were in disputes with Greenock over harbour dues and warehouses.
 They tried to buy the Garvel estate for a harbour when Easter Greenock lands were put up for sale to meet debts, but were outbid by Sir John Schaw who then got a Crown Charter of 1670 uniting Easter and Wester Greenock into the Burgh Barony of Greenock.
 A separate Barony of Cartsburn was created, the first baron being Thomas Craufurd.
 In 1668 the City of Glasgow got the lease of 13 acre of land upriver close to Newark Castle, and construction promptly started on Newport Glasgow harbour which by 1710 had the principal Clyde custom house.